molily/molily.de/_posts/2019-02-03-testing-angular.md

 - [MDN reference: ErrorEvent](https://developer.mozilla.org/en-US/docs/Web/API/ErrorEvent)
 </div>

-#### Alternative ways to find pending requests
+#### Alternatives for finding pending requests

 We have used `controller.expectOne` to find a request that matches the expected URL.
-Sometimes it is necessary to specify more criteria, like the method (`GET`, `POST` etc.), query parameters (`?tags=dragonfly`), headers or the request body.
+Sometimes it is necessary to specify more criteria, like the method (`GET`, `POST` etc.), headers or the request body.

 `expectOne` has several signatures.
 We used the simplest, a string that is interpreted as URL: